Diophantine approximation and the geometry of limit sets in Gromov hyperbolic metric spaces: Introduction

 \subsubsection{Verifying the hypotheses \eqref{Deltamuxiasymp} and \eqref{orbitalcountingfunctionasymp}}

 Let us now consider (more or less) concrete examples of pairs $(G,\xi)$ for which \eqref{Deltamuxiasymp} and/or \eqref{orbitalcountingfunctionasymp} are satisfied.
-As for the Jarn\'ik-Besicovitch theorem, the simplest case is when $\xi$ is a uniformly radial point, in which case Sullivan's Shadow Lemma (Lemma \ref{Sullivan's Shadow Lemma}) yields the following:
+As for the Jarn\'ik--Besicovitch theorem, the simplest case is when $\xi$ is a uniformly radial point, in which case Sullivan's Shadow Lemma (Lemma \ref{Sullivan's Shadow Lemma}) yields the following:

 \begin{repexample}{exampleuniformlyradialkhinchin} If $\xi$ is a uniformly radial limit point, then \eqref{Deltamuxiasymp} holds. \end{repexample}

 Let us call a group $G$ \emph{perfect} if \eqref{Deltamuxiasymp} and \eqref{orbitalcountingfunctionasymp} (and thus \eqref{perfectkhinchin2}) are satisfied for all $\xi\in\Lambda_G$.